 You can drop a comment element in an empty space to create a general note in the model.
 This is not connected to a specific element in the diagram.

 You can also nest a sub-model inside another sub-model, but you cannot expand the nested sub-model.
-This is limited to a single layer.

 Within a model diagram, you can use the following actions: